jupyter/enhancement-proposals/jep-process-v2/jep-process-v2.md

 ### Phase 2: RFC for the JEP

 Submission: The author submits an initial draft of the JEP as a PR to the JEP repository starting from the relevant template decided in the pre-proposal stage.
-The number assigned to the PR by Github is the JEP number.
+The number assigned to the PR by GitHub is the JEP number.
 The Shepherd optionally assigns reviewers in addition to the SSC.
 Reviewers and the SSC are referred as the Review Team in the following.

 Request For Comment (RFC) phase: The proposal is iterated on with feedback from the Review Team and the community at large.
 The Shepherd helps engage the Review Team.
 When the proposal matures, if there are no major objections, the Shepherd calls to a vote from the SSC members.